top of page

 Multnomah Falls

-Multnomah Falls is Oregon’s most visited waterfall and with good reason- it boasts a 620-foot, two-tiered waterfall (the tallest in the state).
-While this popular attraction does amass large crowds of tourists, it's still undoubtedly worth a visit.
-Getting to the bottom of the falls only requires a short walk from the parking lot, making it accessible to everyone.
-Visitors can also hike to Benson Bridge through a few easy switchbacks, or take a more strenuous trail to the top of the falls.
+Multnomah Falls is Oregon’s most visited waterfall and for good reason—it boasts a 620-foot, two-tiered waterfall (the tallest in the state).
+The main viewpoint located at the bottom of the falls only requires a short walk from the parking lot, making it accessible to everyone.
+You can also visit Benson Bridge (the bridge between the two cascades of the falls) through a few easy switchbacks, or hike to the top of the falls.
+To learn more about the latter, click here for details.

 wahclella falls oregon portland columbia river gorge